-- optimum shape design under constraints, multidisciplinary optimization, and more generally any algorithm based on local linearization, - inverse problems, such as parameter estimation and in particular 4Dvar data assimilation in climate sciences (meteorology, oceanography), - first-order linearization of complex systems, or higher-order simulations, yielding reduced models for simulation of complex systems around a given state, - mesh adaptation and mesh optimization with gradients or adjoints, - equation solving with the Newton method, - sensitivity analysis, propagation of truncation errors.
+- optimum shape design under constraints, multidisciplinary optimization, and more generally any algorithm based on local linearization, - inverse problems, such as parameter estimation and in particular 4Dvar data assimilation in climate sciences (meteorology, oceanography), - first-order linearization of complex systems, or higher-order simulations, yielding reduced models for simulation of complex systems around a given state, - adaption of parameters for classification tools such as Machine Learning systems, in which Adjoint Differentiation is also known as backpropagation. - mesh adaptation and mesh optimization with gradients or adjoints, - equation solving with the Newton method, - sensitivity analysis, propagation of truncation errors.